-(CNN) — It's time to break in those cowboy boots: The Calgary Stampede is hurdling through Calgary, Canada, from July 7 to 16.
+(CNN) — It's time to break in those cowboy boots: The Calgary Stampede for 2018 is hurdling through Calgary, Canada, from July 6 to 15.

 While not every review of Calgary Stampede is positive -- there's been a fair share of international criticism by animal rights groups -- "Stampede City" shows no signs of slowing down.